nomis/dtee/docs/limitations.rst

 Does not currently have support for returning addresses of Unix sockets, so none of the output works.
 It may be possible to implement custom pipe-like objects with three file descriptors in userspace.

+Writes larger than the page size (4KB) are truncated and there's no way to increase the size of the socket buffer.

 .. |sendfile(2)| replace:: ``sendfile(2)``
 .. _sendfile(2): http://man7.org/linux/man-pages/man2/sendfile.2.html